 Noble also served as a senior team member and legal counsel in Toronto’s successful bid to host the 2015 Pan American Games.
 Although many of Noble’s clients remain necessarily confidential, he is well known to have successfully lobbied the provincial government to allow mixed martial arts in Ontario on behalf of his client, Ultimate Fighting Championship.
 Noble frequently appears on national television and radio programs on behalf of his clients and as a political commentator.
 Noble has advised and has been part of the campaign teams of many politicians including two former Prime Ministers, Cabinet Ministers, Premiers, and Mayors and is a well-known trusted advisor to several of Canada’s business elite.

-Appointed by The Premier of Ontario, Noble is currently serving his third term as a Director and currently Chair of the Audit Committee of the Liquor Control Board of Ontario (LCBO) which is a multi-billion-dollar retail and distribution enterprise with over 9,000 employees and over 650 retail stores.
+Appointed by The Premier of Ontario, Noble served four terms as a Director and Chair of the Audit Committee of the Liquor Control Board of Ontario (LCBO) which is a multi-billion-dollar retail and distribution enterprise with over 9,000 employees and over 650 retail stores.
 He currently serves on the Board of the Just For Laughs Toronto Festival.
-He was President of the Empire Club of Canada and has been decorated by the Government of Canada with The Confederation of Canada medal, The Queen’s Diamond Jubilee medal and he was decorated as Chevalier (Knight) of the The National Order of Merit by the Government of France.
+He was President of the Empire Club of Canada, has been decorated by the Government of Canada with The Confederation of Canada medal and The Queen’s Diamond Jubilee medal, and he was decorated as Chevalier (Knight) of The National Order of Merit by the Government of France.

 Noble is a graduate of the London School of Economics and Osgoode Hall Law School.
 He holds a Bachelor of Laws (LL.B.
 Hons) and a Masters of Laws (LL.M.) and holds the ICD.D. designation granted by the Institute of Corporate Directors.